If you cannot find the answer below, please use the contact form or send us an email to info@haca.org

 Do I qualify for the housing authority programs?

-Click on this link for the most recent Buncombe County income limits.
-Public Housing eligibility is based on the Very Low Income Limits and Housing Choice Voucher is based on the Extremely Low Income Limits.
-Other eligibility requirements depend on a background check and any monies owed to our or other Public Housing agency.
+Click here to view the most recent income limits for Buncombe County.
+Eligibility for Public Housing is based on Very Low Income Limits, while eligibility for the Housing Choice Voucher Program is based on Extremely Low Income Limits.
+Additional requirements include a background check and verification that no outstanding balances are owed to HACA or another public housing agency.

 I have a voucher and I want to move to Asheville.
 Whom do I contact?